 Our academic centers reflect the belief that education must be holistic and extends beyond the classroom.

-Impactful Alumni: Regent Law includes an extensive network of accomplished alumni in the legal profession around the world, including judges, legislators, in-house counsel of major corporations, a Harvard Law lecturer, a William & Mary Law faculty member, the executive director of the American Center for Law & Justice, a senior adviser to a 2016 Presidential Campaign, an associate general counsel for the University of Virginia, and numerous JAG Officers.
-Our graduates are at the center of prominent litigation, including arguing successfully before the United States Supreme Court.
-Also, Regent Law recently ranked in the top 25% of law schools for graduates who obtained judicial clerkships.
+Impactful Alumni: Regent Law has a national and international network of accomplished alumni in the legal profession, including judges, legislators, in-house counsel of major corporations, a Harvard Law lecturer, a William & Mary Law faculty member, the executive director of the American Center for Law & Justice, a senior adviser to a 2016 Presidential Campaign, an associate general counsel for the University of Virginia, and numerous JAG Officers.
+Our graduates are at the center of prominent litigation, including arguing successfully before the United States Supreme Court: https://www.regent.edu/school-of-law/centers-initiatives/career-alumni-services/.

 I invite you to learn more about the Regent Law difference and contact us if you have any questions.
 If you are ready to be challenged, stretched, equipped, and sent out to impact the world, we welcome you to become a lifelong member of the Regent Law team.